stlanier/Flatiron-School-Module-2-Project/README.md

 # Understanding King County Housing Prices

 For my second Flatiron School project, I've been tasked with producing a model of the relationship between a house's price in King County, Washington and a number of predictors––square footage, number of bathrooms, year built, etc.––using multiple linear regression.
 The model has been built for the purpose of inference moreso than prediction.
+The final model was a linear regression using Lasso regularization.

 ## Getting Started
 ### Contents of Repository